-Over the coming weeks and months, pay attention to the inflight / on-board products (Amenity kits, meal presentations, etc) that will be coming from Lufthansa.
-You’ll notice a concerted effort to make them more environmentally friendly and more purposeful.
+Over the coming months, pay attention to the inflight / on-board products (Amenity kits, cabin appointments, etc) that will be coming from Lufthansa.

 As part of LH’s ‘5-Star’ strategy everything is being re-evaluated to make sure that they deliver not only a premium passenger experience, but do so in a manner that is conscientious and has a low impact on the environment and world around us.

-From what has been shared with me, look for the elimination of plastic wrappers and packaging from items such as Amenity Kits and meal packaging.
-Expect more recyclable materials to be used when it comes to many products that are found on board LH aircraft.
+From what has been shared with me, look for the reduction of plastic wrappers and packaging from items such as Amenity Kits and meal packaging later this year as new kits are introduced.